rubenMiller/intrusion-detection-pi/network-ids/Steps.md

    10/23/2023-18:08:24.853327  [**] [1:2100498:7] GPL ATTACK_RESPONSE id check returned root [**] [Classification: Potentially Bad Traffic] [Priority: 2] {TCP} 18.66.122.21:80 -> 192.168.178.84:44064
    ```

+For this to work, we need `iptables`.
+Further investigations needed!

 ## Traffic forwarding (outdated)

 That the clients have internet, the Raspberry needs to be configurated to forward the Traffic.